Australia Looks to Smart Inverters to Cram More PV Into World’s Top Solar Market

 Arizona, another solar-heavy state, is testing both utility-controlled and automated solar inverter controls to solve the same challenges.

-In Australia, flexible exports will be the latest in a battery of measures that SA Power Networks is introducing to deal with rampant rooftop solar growth in its distribution region.
+In Australia, flexible exports will be the latest in an array of measures that SA Power Networks is introducing to deal with rampant rooftop solar growth in its distribution region.

 Last year, the company implemented measures to disconnect systems remotely if needed during periods of peak solar generation.
 SA Power Networks has also upgraded 140 major substations and introduced a “solar sponge” tariff to encourage consumption of PV generation.

-More than 35 percent of South Australian residential and business premises have PV systems and as of mid-2020 they added up to in excess of 1.5 gigawatts of capacity.
+More than 35 percent of South Australian residential and business premises have PV systems, and as of mid-2020, they added up to in excess of 1.5 gigawatts of capacity.
 This makes rooftop solar “by far the state’s largest generator,” Roberts said.

-“The number of systems installed, and the average size of those systems, continues to increase year on year, adding capacity at a rate of more than 300 megawatts per annum,” he commented.
+“The number of systems installed and the average size of those systems continue to increase year-on-year, adding capacity at a rate of more than 300 megawatts” annually, he commented.

 What is happening in South Australia could soon spread to other parts of the country.